KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 * The purchased number of seats with the license
 * How many seats have been provisioned
-* Whether the provisioned seat and the resources available to it are accessible via the network and using the assigned credentials
+* Whether the seat and the resources available to it are accessible via the network using the assigned credentials

 To provide seats to users, the following procedure must be used:

 * Using the __Properties__ menu, open the __Seats__ window
 * Check the number of seats used on the left panel.
 If there are none left, you have to purchase additional seats
-* Check the group the user is a member of to see whether it matches the use properties of the available seats
+* Check the group the user is a member of to see whether it matches that of the available seat
 * Assign the user to the seat by filling in his credentials in the middle panel
-* Finally, click on the __Provision__ button on the bottom right of the window
+* Finally, click on the __Provision__ button on the bottom right

 ### Troubleshooting